Up Front Summary/TLDR:Enail Pros:

 A Sinister Resemblance?

 Torches are often associated with hard drugs.
-Dabs should not be associated/confused with more dangerous drugs that happen to use the same gear.
+It’s preferable for us if dabs are not associated/confused with more dangerous drugs that happen to use the same gear.
 The problem with the butane torch image is that having to light with a butane torch may visually strengthen this negative association.
 This is all surface image-politics stuff but it is worth considering for many people.
-My main point here is that the convenience of not having to deal with the rumble of the torch is a must-have in my opinion.
-I can’t imagine dabbing daily with a torch anymore by any means.
+My main point here is that the convenience of not having to deal with the rumble of the torch is one of the bigger reasons for me to use an enail.